turbot/steampipe-plugin-hypothesis/docs/index.md

 category: ["software development"]
 icon_url: "/images/plugins/turbot/steampipe.svg"
 brand_color: "#a42a2d1a"
-display_name: Hello
+display_name: hypothesis
-name: hello
+name: hypothesis
 description: Steampipe plugin to show how to write plugins
 ---

-# Hello
+# hypothesis

-[Hello]() is a series of examples showing how to write Steampipe plugins
+[hypothesis]() is a series of examples showing how to write Steampipe plugins

 ## Installation